Chiazor-Daniel/smartChalk/README.md

 ## Deploying for Free

-You can deploy this application for free using either Firebase App Hosting or Netlify.
+You can deploy this application for free using several popular hosting providers.

 ---